intel/iaprof/docs/CURRENT_STATE.md

 Current State
 =============

-This is the current state of the PVC profiler as of February 28, 2024.
+This is the current state of the Intel Accelerator Profiler as of May 3, 2024.
 It's just meant as a "living document" to record what's going on with the project.

 Design